Do you ever hear the voice of the Holy Spirit?

 The first stop wasn't difficult to find; and they were able to give directions to the next customer, 100 miles away.
 (They were competitors and knew their exact location).

 So I worked the rest of that day and around 10 pm completed the seven stops that were in KY.
 That was two days without sleep, but somehow I seemed to be okay.

-The next morning there were five stops in Memphis, and then three more 135 miles away in Little Rock; By the time I got there the rain had turned to snow, the streets were getting slippery, and businesses were closing.
-Fortunately, my last stop waited because they needed the product.
+The next morning there were five stops in Memphis, and then three more 135 miles away in Little Rock; By the time I got there a storm had moved in and the rain had turned to snow; the streets were getting slippery, and businesses were closing.
+Fortunately, the workers at my last stop waited because they needed the product.

-I did a safety inspection and was by the door trying to decide if I should begin my return trip or go to a motel and sit out the storm.
+When the final stop was completed I did a safety inspection on the truck and was standing by the drivers' door trying to decide if I should begin my return trip or go to a motel and sit out the storm.

 Heavy snow was predicted along my route: Little Rock - Nashville - Chattanooga - North Atlanta - Knoxville; but leaving now was the only way I could get home in time for the interment service.

-Most of the drive to Atlanta would be Interstate, but from there I would cross the North Georgia Mountains into Tennessee on a steep curvy two-lane highway. (even the thoughts of that, in a snowstorm, was intimidating)
+Most of the drive to Atlanta would be Interstate, but from there it would be an intimidating drive through the North Georgia Mountains into Tennessee on a steep curvy two-lane highway.

 So, there by the truck, I prayed for guidance; and after sensing the confident response of the Lord, audibly said, "I'm Going!"
 Immediately, an excited and happy Spiritual voice said, "And I'm going too!"

-Then I remembered that while nervously looking up into the back of the fully loaded truck I had prayed and asked Him to be with me.
+Then I remembered how at the beginning of the trip I had anxiously looked up into the back of the fully loaded truck and asked God to be with me.

-But He had skillfully guided and protected me the entire way, and I hadn’t even said, thank you, yet He sounded excited to be going with me.
+He had skillfully guided and protected me the entire way, and even though I hadn’t even said, thank you, He sounded excited to be going home with me.